Private cloud deployment

 -

-- The "Create New Pool" dialog will open with four configuration tabs at the top:
+- The "Create New Pool" dialog opens with three tabs:

 - Basic Information (selected by default)